What is 1,3-butadiene?

 The U.S. Occupational Safety & Health Administration has information on exposure limits for 1,3-butadiene.
 People can also reduce their exposure to 1,3-butadiene by avoiding tobacco smoke.

 - National Toxicology Program.
-1,3 Butadiene, Report on Carcinogens, Thirteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2014.
+1,3 Butadiene, Report on Carcinogens, Fourteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2016.
 Also available online.
-Last accessed December 12, 2014.
+Last accessed January 31, 2019.